How to Keep Your Dog Calm After Surgery

 Rather than lure your dog into the down position, simply wait for them to do it on their own.
 As soon as your dog is in the down position, say the cue “stay” or “place”, and then reward them with a tasty treat.
 Once your dog feeling is up to a more difficult task, teach them to hold the down position while you turn your back, walk away, toss a ball, and increase the time between treats.

-5. Build Comfort with Cooperative Care
+Support Comfort Through Cooperative Care

 Grooming and veterinary visits can be a challenge for some dogs.
 While your dog is resting and recovering, work on these husbandry skills.